OpenDDS/OpenDDS/docs/android.md

 ## Building on Windows

-If using you're using Windows Subsystem for Linux (WSL), Docker, or anything like that, then when you done with the guide you can copy the resulting libraries from the virtual environment to Windows and where they can be used in Android Studio as they would be used on Linux.
+If using you're using Windows Subsystem for Linux (WSL), Docker, or anything like that, then when you're done with the guide you can copy the resulting libraries from the virtual environment to Windows and where they can be used in Android Studio as they would be used on Linux.
 Also you can skip the rest of this section and any **Windows Users:** notices.

-If you want to build OpenDDS for Android on Windows without any kind of virtualization you will have to follow the **Windows Users:** notices.
+If you want to build OpenDDS for Android on Windows without WSL or Docker, follow the **Windows Users:** notices.

 In addition to OpenDDS and the Android NDK you will also need the following
 software: